tamaZ9/FunSociety/README.md

 ## Run from command line

-Our player has been tested with JDK 17
+Our player has been tested with JDK 17.

-First of all, you need to clone the repository and move to the Executables folder
+First of all, you need to clone the repository and move to the Executables folder:

 ```bash
 git clone https://github.com/tamaZ9/FunSociety.git